Simonetix-Pro-Fullstack-Course/SoloProject/README.md

 #### Front-end

 - Your app provides a reasonable user experience
-- Your frontend should be written in React & Redux & Bootstrap/Tailwind/MUI, SCSS.
+- Your frontend should be written in React & Redux & Bootstrap/Tailwind/MUI,SCSS.
 - Your view(s) includes at least two AJAX(Fetch/Axios) request that allows a user to somehow interact with the API
-- Your code, as rendered in the browser, passes a [CSS validator](http://jigsaw.w3.org/css-validator/) and an [HTML validator](https://validator.w3.org/)

 ---